Breast reduction surgery is an incredibly satisfying operation for my patients, and something I’m very passionate about performing.

 You may be a good candidate for breast reduction surgery in Perth if:

-You have overly large breasts that create difficulties or discomfort in your daily life.
+- You have large breasts that create difficulties or discomfort in your daily life.

-Are your breasts droopy?
+- Are your breasts droopy or pendulous?
 Dr Colbert remodels your breast skin into a tighter and more perkier shape, with several different types of sutures applied to help maintain this new shape.

-Are your areolas large or stretched?
+- Do you have large or stretched areola?
 Dr Colbert can reduce the size of your areola, while also elevating the nipple and areola into a more aesthetic position on the breast.

 After the procedure you will wake up in the recovery room, with your own recovery nurse by your side.
 Dr Colbert sees you after the procedure, and a supportive post-surgical or sports bra is later applied.